What’s a Mopar car?

-Mopar continues to engage loyal fans in a variety of events, including SEMA Shows and Mile High Nationals.
-Mopar also provides an online social community called Mopar Nation, where fans can find local Mopar Clubs in their area to celebrate, “Where People, Passion and Performance Meet.”
+Mopar continues to engage loyal fans in various events, including SEMA Shows and Mile High Nationals.
+Mopar also provides an online social community called Mopar Nation, where fans can find local Mopar Clubs in their area to celebrate, “Where People, Passion, and Performance Meet.”

 WHAT DOES THE FUTURE HOLD FOR MOPAR?

 The latest Mopar innovation to hit the market is the impressive Mopar 13 Dart II.
 The vehicle is available in limited numbers starting at $15,995.
-The Dart is advertised to be the “Most Award Winning Vehicle in Its Class” with awards like the 2012 Coolest New Car Under $18,000 from Kelley Blue Book.
+The Dart is advertised as the “Most Award-Winning Vehicle in Its Class,” with awards like the 2012 Coolest New Car Under $18,000 from Kelley Blue Book.
 It features three state-of-the-art powertrains, 60 safety and security features, and the added interior space of a midsize sedan.